top of page

 Growing Tithonia in Central Texas

-Tithonia, commonly known as Mexican Sunflower, has vibrant bursts of fiery blooms and is one of our favorite summer flowers to incorporate into our garden.
+Tithonia, commonly known as Mexican Sunflower or Torch Flower, has vibrant bursts of fiery blooms and is one of our favorite summer annuals to incorporate into our garden.
+In fact, we can't imagine a summer garden without it!
 The plant also thrives in various soil conditions, including areas with poor soil, and it does well in hot, dry climates.
 This makes tihonia perfect for Texas gardens.

 Tithonia in the Garden Ecosystem